yiminghzc/MDST-GNN/README.md

  This is a PyTorch implementation of the paper: Multivariate Time Series Deep Spatiotemporal Forecasting with Graph Neural Network, published in Applied Sciences.

+# Data
+The multivariate time series dataset Solar-Energy, Traffic, Electricity, Exchange-rate datasets can be found in the data file.

 # Requirements
 The model is implemented using Python with dependencies specified in requirements.txt